 Take a self-guided walking tour of the six-block Hygienic Art Galleries' mural walk by downloading the map online and discover murals of underwater spacemen, exotic shells, community portraits, mosaics and more.

 Explore an artist’s expression of Abraham Lincoln’s life in this outdoor sculpture walk set along the Connecticut River.
 For multiple ways to tour, take the Lincoln Financial Sculpture Walk mobile tour or download the map for a self-guided tour.

 Stroll through gardens and courtyards admiring over 100 large-scale contemporary sculptures.
 For a relaxing self-guided tour, the map is available online.

-And again, before venturing out, we recommend checking for temporary closures as well as reviewing these steps to take to enhance “social distancing” when enjoying the outdoors.
+Many people turn to the great outdoors for fresh air, exercise and the renewing power of nature.
+Before venturing out, we recommend checking for temporary closures as well as reviewing these steps to take to enhance “social distancing” when enjoying the outdoors.

 Below are recommendations for hiking that are not typically as crowded.

 As the weather warms up, outdoor activities on the water are another outlet for solitary recreation.
 An enjoyable way to get fresh air and keep social distance is kayaking or paddle boarding.
 Below are a couple of places in Connecticut that are offering either rentals or open for kayak and paddleboard shopping.

 To get out on the water, you don't even need to own your own equipment!
 Black Hall Outfitters in Westbrook is open for kayak rental and taking great measures to ensure the safety of guests.
 Not only are they disinfecting their equipment each time it is used, but they are also cleaning their offices hourly.